Wendy Thomson

-Biography
+Life and career

 Thomson was born in 1953 at Montreal, Canada.
 She studied at McGill University, graduating with Bachelor of Social Work (BSW) and Master of Social Work (MSW) degrees.
 In Canada, she worked for various charities and other organisations involved in social services, including Centraide.

-Thomson moved to Great Britain in the 1980s, where she worked for the Greater London Authority before becoming Assistant Chief Executive of Islington London Borough Council (1987–1993).
+Thomson moved to the United Kingdom in the 1980s, where she worked for the Greater London Authority before becoming assistant chief executive of Islington London Borough Council (1987–1993).
 During this time, she undertook studies for a Doctor of Philosophy (PhD) degree in social administration at the University of Bristol, which she completed in 1989.
-From 1993 to 1995, she was Chief Executive of the charity Turning Point.
-She then returned to local government as Chief Executive of Newham London Borough Council before becoming Director of the Audit Commission.
+From 1993 to 1995, she was chief executive of the charity Turning Point.
+She then returned to local government as chief executive of Newham London Borough Council before becoming director of the Audit Commission.
 From 2001 to 2005, she served as the head of the Office of Public Service Reform in the Cabinet Office during Tony Blair's second government: she was appointed a Commander of the Order of the British Empire (CBE) in the 2005 New Year Honours in recognition of her work in this role.

-She returned to Canada when she was appointed Professor of Social Policy and Director of the School of Social Work at McGill University in Montreal in June 2005.
-Then, back in the UK, she was Managing Director of Norfolk County Council between August 2014 and December 2018.
-Since 1 July 2019, she has been Vice-Chancellor of the University of London: she is the second woman to head the federal university.
+She returned to Canada when she was appointed Professor of Social Policy and director of the School of Social Work at McGill University in Montreal in June 2005.
+Then, back in the UK, she was managing director of Norfolk County Council between August 2014 and December 2018.
+Since 1 July 2019, she has been vice-chancellor of the University of London: she is the second woman to head the federal university.

+In May 2025, she was suspended as Vice Chancellor pending further inquiries on allegations of bullying and poor leadership.